Titanium CNC machining services in China

 Electrophoresis is a process in which an electric current deposits powder onto the titanium surface.
 It creates a thicker layer that can provide more protection against scratches and nicks.

-Why choose our cNC machining titanium service?
+Why choose our cNC machining titanium service in China?

 We provide high-quality titanium processing services.
 We’re confident that we can provide the best possible service for your specific needs.
 If you have any ideas about titanium processing, please come to us.

 Titanium is highly valued for its combination of properties and is used in various applications.

 Aerospace industry– One common application is in the aerospace industry, where titanium is used extensively in aircraft and spacecraft construction.

 Medical field-Titanium components are also used in the medical field, where they can apply for implants and other devices that need to be resistant to corrosion.